Lavender Mint Cooling After Sun Spray

 I used a high-quality loose leaf tea, and I recommend something similar if it’s an option for you, but you can use whatever mint tea you have on hand.

 If you don’t have mint tea, you can use distilled/purified water as your liquid base.

 2. Pour about 2 ounces, or however much liquid your spray bottle holds, of the chilled mint tea into your spray bottle.
 Enjoy drinking the rest! =)

-3. Add 20 drops of lavender essential oil and 3-5 of frankincense.
-If you’re not using mint tea, add about 10 drops of peppermint oil.
+3. Add 10-15 drops of lavender essential oil and 3-5 of frankincense.
+If you’re not using mint tea, you can add about 10 drops of peppermint oil.
 These recommendations are based on 2 oz of liquid – if you’re making more or less spray, adjust the quantities accordingly.

 Lavender and frankincense is probably my favorite essential oil combination!
 It smells absolutely amazing and is what I diffuse every night right before getting in bed.
 The sound of the diffuser combined with the soothing scents are very pleasant at night.

 Do you have any special, “unusual” ways to treat your after sun skin when you’ve accidentally had a little too much outdoor fun?